stormearthandlava/stormearthandlava.github.io/guide/general/builds.md

 This cast-sequence will be your main way of dealing damage.
 You want:
 - at least 63 maelstrom at the start to be able to cast {{ site.data.spell.eb }}.
-- {{ site.data.spell.fs }} and {{ site.data.spell.e_shocks}} to both be active on your target for the next 5 seconds.
+- {{ site.data.spell.fs }} and {{ site.data.spell.e_shocks }} to both be active on your target for the next 5 seconds.
 Those 5 seconds ensure that all the overloads you generate will hit the target while {{ site.data.spell.e_shocks }} is active.

 <div class="opener">
     <div class="skill lvb"><span>LvB</span></div>